-Subhan Allah!
-This wonderful nature gifted from Allah to such a historical place is the main factor for the abundance of farms, palm trees and banana trees surrounded by mountain village, and the fact that banana trees need a high percentage of water.
+Praise to be Lord!
+This wonderful nature gifted from God to such a historical place is the main factor for the abundance of farms, palm trees and banana trees surrounded by mountain village, and the fact that banana trees need a high percentage of water.
 This farmville goes more lively with troop of Hamadryas Baboons dancing on the palm trees and counseling the plantation with their hooting, chanting and screaming all over for I guess nothing.
-This Baboolon visibility was enough to remind my childhood of repeatedly watching my favorite animation Walt Disney’s 1967 classic “The Jungle Book” where Baloo tries to rescue the man-cub Mowgli from those chanting idiot chimpanzees.
-I sketch the same siting where baboons are staring at me and trying to understand with all efforts as why the bloody hell am I staring these lovely funny creatures.
+This Baboolon visibility was enough to remind my childhood of repeatedly watching one of my favorite animations Walt Disney’s 1967 classic “The Jungle Book” where Baloo tries to rescue the man-cub Mowgli from those chanting idiot chimpanzees.
+I sketch the same siting where baboons are staring at me and trying to understand with all efforts as to why the bloody hell am I staring these lovely funny creatures.
 They try to come close, and I intend to make a move towards the water. d’Artagnan joined us.

 One musketeer went ahead before us, returned and informed us that the mystery water starts from the mountain and has no access to make the proceedings.
 He and d’Artagnan left me and other fellow on our own and we went beyond to view this heavenly forest.
-He was so excited to see baby frog hosting him as he began to catch the tiny creature.
-The baby frog jumped by its utmost efforts for self defense but our friend didn’t let him go easily.
-In few minutes, he dropped it and caught another baby frog.
+He was so excited to see the baby frog hosting him as he began to catch the tiny creature.
+The baby frog jumped with its utmost efforts for self-defense but our friend didn’t let him go easily.
+In a few minutes, he dropped it and caught another baby frog.

-Never climbed a tree in my life as my mind was in confounding state of higgledy piggledy whether to try to climb or not.
+Never climbed a tree in my life as my mind was in confounding state of higgledy-piggledy whether to try to climb or not.
 My fellow musketeer helped me climb the branch of a giant tree like Bagheera of The Jungle Book making the Mowgli climb.
-The core difference was that Mowgli was very skinny and I carry a weight not funny.
-I climbed and was like if a statue was lying on the branch of tree.
-Scared of moving a muscle might slip me down, I remained big-eye open, freeky silent with my legs folded with branch protecting myself to be dropped down.
+The core difference was that Mowgli was very skinny and I carry weight.
+I climbed and was as if a statue was lying on the branch of the tree.
+Scared of moving a muscle might slip me down, I remained big-eye open, freaky silent with my legs folded with a branch protecting myself to be dropped down.
 My fellow eased and encouraged me to lose my limbs and stay low as my weight was easily balanced on the branch.
 He took snaps and I kept lying for 10 minutes until my belly fats began hurting and overburning.
 I came down easily on the rock and sat breathing heavily.
 For me, it was an experience never to forget.
 A heaven in forest, the joy I harvest…

 Lied on the rock and took a minor nap.
 Every single existence was like silent with only sound of streaming water.
-Under the shadow of tree, I looked up the branch and kept staring it.
-Red ants are not bothered of my lying as they kept marching from hither to thither.
+Under the shadow of the tree, I looked up at the branch and kept staring at it.
+Red ants are not bothered by my lying as they kept marching from hither to thither.
 Far I can easily see the fort.
-I daydreamed beautiful fairies and charming topless mermaids, might they all of a sudden reveal from water and come close to me, call my name and kiss my lips.
+I daydreamed about beautiful fairies and charming topless mermaids, might they all of a sudden reveal from water and come close to me, call my name, and kiss my lips.
 But that never happened.
-In fact our waiting fellows came back to see us in agony.
+In fact, our waiting fellows came back to see us in agony.
 They were waiting for half an hour in the parking lot as car key was with us.
 We left the heavenly forest and left the village.

 On our way back, we searched Pakistani restaurants for desi food.
 As almost all the shops and restaurants were closed after Friday prayers, we felt if we are going to have a heavy lunch in hours.
 But after ending of Al-Baha territory, we found a Pakistani restaurant where we were the only visitors.
-We ordered chicken and mutton karahi plus beans with loaf of breads.
+We ordered chicken and mutton karahi plus beans with a loaf of bread.
 Waited for 20 minutes until the heavy lunch was served with a smell forcing our mouth to eat the fleshes swiftly.
-It is no doubt, one of tastiest karahis I have ever eaten in life.
-With rope of onions and frozen cucumbers adding the taste like a sauce or a paste.
+It was without a doubt, one of the tastiest karahis I had ever eaten in my life.
+With a rope of onions and frozen cucumbers add the taste like a sauce or a paste.

 We returned to our city at approximately 9 pm.
 Tired and exhausted, lying on my bed reminded me the rock I was lying on with tree branch on the top.
 My movement of limbs within a quilt sensed back my slipping from raw stones.
 Even while sleeping in the usual dark, I felt those couple of bats flew on me.
-Ringing of mobile in deep sleep was like screaming baboons from the palm trees.
+The ringing of the mobile in deep sleep was like screaming baboons from the palm trees.
 The floor of my room became marble gloaming in the night.
-Out of my room, my cats walking on floor was imitation of beetles on hard surfaces.
-I daydream of lying in the forest while working in office.
+Out of my room, my cats walking on the floor were imitating beetles on hard surfaces.
+I daydream of lying in the forest while working in the office.
 I wish to go back there.
-I will go back with my fellow musketeers In Sha Allah soon before year ends in winter.
+I will go back with my fellow musketeers soon before year ends in winter.

 Interested visitors must keep in mind;

-- To visit the village early morning between 6 am-7 am to enrich the beauty of farmville and marble village.
+- Visit the village early morning between 6 am-7 am to enrich the beauty of farmville and marble village.

-- To have your bag-packs with compulsory cold mineral water bottles and first-aid kit.
+- Have your bag packs with compulsory cold mineral water bottles and first-aid kit.

-- To go from the back side if you are interested to climb the top of fort.
+- Go from the backside if you are interested to climb the top of the fort.

-- To not rely on any ceiling of the floor filled with raw stones.
+- Not rely on any ceiling of the floor filled with raw stones.

-- To wear hard shoes which will guarantee the safety from stones and rocks.
+- Wear hard shoes which will guarantee the safety from stones and rocks.

-In the end I conclude with special thanks to my fellows who took part in the adventure as always and made the trip so special.
-I also am thankful to Ministry of Tourism who are working with their best efforts to renovate such places and attract more customers.
-Last of all, thanks to Allah Almighty for gifting us heaven on earth where we can explore the nature.
+In the end, I conclude with special thanks to my fellows who took part in the adventure as always and made the trip so special.
+I also am thankful to the Ministry of Tourism which is working with its best efforts to renovate such places and attract more customers.
+Last of all, thanks to God Almighty for gifting us heaven on earth where we can explore nature.

 The whole difference between construction and creation is exactly this: that a thing constructed can only be loved after it is constructed; but a thing created is loved before it exists – Charles Dickens